-In the heart of New Zealand’s South Island, Arthur’s Pass is the center of the Southern Alps, surrounded by a national park.
+In the heart of New Zealand’s South Island, Arthur’s Pass is in the center of the Southern Alps, surrounded by a national park.

 Glenorchy (4 days)

-This splendid landscape is exceptional horseback riding country as well as mountain biking, heli-skiing in winter, kayaking and jet boating on the Dart River.
+This splendid landscape makes for exceptional horseback riding, as well as mountain biking, heli-skiing in winter, kayaking and jet boating on the Dart River.

 Lake Moeraki (5 days)

-Spectacular beaches, fur seals, crested penguin colonies, rainforests and pristine rivers make for a raft of adventures.
+Spectacular beaches, fur seals and crested penguins colonies, untouched lowland rainforests, pristine rivers make for a raft of adventure activities.

 Marlborough Sounds (4 days)

-Picture-book forest scenery, rivers, backcountry, vineyards and year round sunshine make the region a favorite.
+Picture-book scenery – forests, rivers, rugged backcountry, established vineyards and year-round sunshine – make this region a favorite.

 Southern Alps (5 days)